artipie/maven-resolver-http3-plugin/README.md

 ### HTTP1.x basic plugins

-These are distilled versions of standard maven http 1.x plugins with minimized dependencies, minor code changes and debug `stderr` "logging".
+These are distilled versions of the standard maven http 1.x plugins with minimized dependencies, minor code changes and debug `stderr` "logging".
 They are useful as reference starting point for new maven extensions and for maven testing/debugging.

 - `testing/mvn-wagon-http-light` uses Maven Wagon transport.
 - `testing/mvn-resolver-transport-http` uses Maven Artifact Resolver transport.

-### HTTP3 new experimental plugin

-- `mvn-resolver-transport-http3` uses Jetty HTTP3 client library and Maven Artifact Resolver API.

 ### HTTP3 demo/testing

-For building and testing http3 tools, see `http3.md`
+For building and testing http3 tools, see `testing/http3.md`

 #### nghttp3 server